 The Parker Community Redevelopment Agency (Agency) is operated by the City.
 The Agency was created in 2006 by City Ordinance 06-311 pursuant to Florida Statute 163.387.
 All of the City's council members serve as board members of the Agency.
-The Agency is presented as a governmental fund type with fiscal year end of September 30.
+The Agency is presented as a governmental fund type with fiscal year end of September 30 blended with the general fund.